kapilhanphode/web-scraping/README.md

 # Web-Scraping-Project

-## Web Scraping has many names, such as Web Harvesting, Screen Scraping, and others.
+ Web Scraping has many names, such as Web Harvesting, Screen Scraping, and others.
 It is a method of extracting large quantities of data from websites and storing it at a particular location (a local file in your computer or a database in a table).

-## First, we need to navigate to the target webpage by making HTTP requests and downloading the response.

-So start with importing the required libraries (i.e., requests and BeautifulSoup).
-Now, setting up the URL and header variable.
-The first variable reserve the URLs to crawl, and the second variable reserve your request User-agent id, which is for authentication at the time of making HTTP requests.

-# Importing required libraries
-from flask import Flask, render_template, request,jsonify
-from flask_cors import CORS,cross_origin
-import requests
-from bs4 import BeautifulSoup as bs from urllib.request import urlopen as uReq
+# The web data scraping process
+## If you do it yourself using website scraping tools
+## This is what a general DIY web scraping process looks like:

+Identify the target website
+Collect URLs of the pages where you want to extract data from Make a request to these URLs to get the HTML of the page Use locators to find the data in the HTML
+Save the data in a JSON or CSV file or some other structured format